chrisdentremont/plasticpollution/README.md

 2. Year (will always be 2010 in this case)
 3. Amount of plastic per capita wasted per person per day (weighed in kg)

 This gives us individualistic data representing how much plastic is wasted per country.
-We can use this data in relation to our other two datasets to start training our model in order to predict the amount of plastic that will be wasted per year for the next 20 years.
+We can use this data in relation to our other two datasets to start training our model in order to predict the amount of plastic that will be wasted with given parameters.

 Data Preview: